How To Cut A Stencil By Hand

 Why Cut Stencils by Hand?

-Hand-cutting stencils isn’t about being old-fashioned — it’s about creative control.
-When you work by hand, you get to respond to the design as you go.
-You can adjust shapes, test ideas quickly, and allow new forms to emerge naturally.
+Hand-cutting stencils isn’t about being traditional or old-fashioned — it’s about creative control.
+When you work by hand, you can respond to the design as you go.
+Adjust shapes, test ideas instantly, and allow new designs to emerge as you cut.

 Benefits of hand-cutting stencils: